nus-unix-workshop/2021-s1/docs/index.md

 The workshop will be conducted online via Zoom.

-## Who Should Register
+## Registration
 First year students taking CS1010, CS2030, CS2030S, and CS2040 in Semester 1 of AY2020/21 will be given priority to register for and to attend the workshop.

-The workshop is free to attend.
+The workshop is sponsored by the NUS School of Computing and is free to attend.
+Space, however, is limited -- please register only if you are committed to attend.

-Registration links will be provided here soon.
-Please check back.
+lease <a href="https://nus.syd1.qualtrics.com/jfe/form/SV_8tQi8pwT2MGXFLD">register here.</a> before **28 July, 2020**.

 ## License